BirdeeHub/make_minesweeper_tutorial/README.md

 run bashpackage.sh

 non debian distributions may have to change the type in the command for jpackage.
-It doesnt work for mac right now. only jar for mac.
+It doesnt work for mac right now because I dont have one. only jar for mac.
 ____________________________________________________________________________________
 Have fun!!!!!!!!!!
 ************************************************************************************